Computer-generated artwork is one of the latest trends. Find out if you can actually make money by selling your AI-generated images.

 Now that we have clarified the two previous points let’s talk about where you can actually sell these images.

-For some people, this means licensing the content through stock photography agencies.
 Others chose to sell some merchandise on Etsy or similar websites.
 Some other people sell physical paintings or canvases.
 Most stock agencies and merchandise websites don’t have too many restrictions in terms of what kind of content you can upload.
 They are happy as long as you bring them money.

 There are some exceptions though, such as high-quality stock photo agencies (like Arcangel).
 These agencies claim that they value human art more than AI-generated one, and while I believe this is partially true, I think the problem is actually strictly legal.
 Generally, these types of agencies require an exclusive license but some of these AI generators, like Midjourney, grant the creators a non-exclusive license.
 So it becomes a legal nightmare to actually check which AI was used to generate a specific image.